rafael-g-depaulo/obsidian-vault/RPG/R20/Conditions.md

 ### Amedrontado (Frightened)
 Uma criatura amedrontada tem:
 - desvantagem em rolagens em ações contra a fonte do medo
-- gasta todo o seu movimento disponível fugindo da fonte do medo, a não ser que passe em um teste de resistência de Presença (CD 10)\*
+- gasta todo o seu movimento disponível fugindo da fonte do medo, a não ser que passe em um teste de resistência de Presença (CD max(10, CD do efeito que causou medo -5))\*
-	- OBS: Se o efeito do medo envolver um teste de resistência
+	- OBS: Se o efeito do medo envolver um teste de resistência a cada turno, a criatura amedrontada só faz um teste, e usa o resultado para o efeito de medo e para o movimento forçado

 A frightened has disadvantage on all rolls made against the source of their fright.
 At the start of their turn, the frightened creature must succeed on a DC 10 Presence save (or the DC of the fear effect -5, whichever is higher), or they spend all their movement running away from the source of their fear.
 If the fear effect involves a save each turn, the creature makes one save and considers its result for both the effect save and the "run away" save.